 1. Mobile Capabilities

 70 percent of survey respondents said that they wanted to complete at least some of their online coursework on their mobile device, while 12 percent said they would prefer to complete all coursework via their smartphone.
-So while it may not be necessary to make courseware entirely mobile compatible, making quizzes, review modules, or other learning activities easily accessible to students with smartphones could be a huge benefit to students who are always on-the-go.
+While it may not be necessary to make courseware entirely mobile compatible, this suggests that having quizzes, review modules, or other learning activities easily accessible to students with smartphones could be a huge benefit to students who are always on-the-go.

 2. Access to Career Services